-Subject: Aging Aircraft Inspections and
+Subject: Aging Aircraft Inspections and Record Reviews

-Record Reviews

-Date: 1/15/09

-AC No: 120-84
+Date: 10/22/04 AC No: 120-84

-Initiated by: AFS-300 Change: 1
+Initiated by: AFS-300 Change:

-1. PURPOSE.
+1. PURPOSE OF THIS ADVISORY CIRCULAR (AC).
 This advisory circular (AC) provides information pertaining to aging airplane inspections and records reviews accomplished to satisfy the requirements of the Aging Airplane Safety Final Rule.
 This information represents an acceptable way, but not the only way, for an aging airplane inspection and records review to be conducted.
 However, if you use the means described in this AC, you must follow it in all important aspects.
+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way, and the document is intended only to provide information to the public regarding existing requirements under the law or agency policies.